 In Scotland, the swedes or neeps are used as winter feed for those oh-so-tender beef and livestock.
 Scotland and Ireland have a Halloween tradition of carving the roots.

-The second interesting ingredient is Red Currant Jelly.
-It gives a distinctively unique flavor to this hearty beef stew.
-Easily found in the preserve section of most markets.
+It may not seem obvious, but the best way to enhance the flavor of this stew is to add Red Currant Jelly.
+It gives a distinctively unique flavor to this hearty beef stew, and can easily found in the preserve section of most markets.
 According to Washington State University, the first red currant recipes came to America with immigrants from Scotland.

 Cozy Slow Cooker Scottish Beef Stew